Skip to main content

 Technical/organizational measures

-All data processed has been evaluated through a risk analysis, having obtained a list of technical and organizational measures to apply.
+All data processed has been evaluated through a risk analysis, obtaining the list of technical and organizational measures to be applied.

 These measures have been applied in accordance with the approved adaptation plan.